Staying safe, together

 Preparing for your visit

 ‘Normal’ might not look very normal these days.
 However, perhaps the little things like a visit to your favourite exhibit might make your day feel a little less strange.
-As we re-open RAM to the public, we ask you to work together with us to keep the museum a safe space for yourself, for all visitors and for our staff.
+We ask you to work together with us to keep the museum a safe space for yourself, for all visitors and for our staff.

 What we’re doing to keep you safe: